Afrikaans & South African English

 MA (Linguistics)

-Sefela’s postgraduate studies are focused on researching early language acquisition, especially within the contexts of Setswana-speaking children, her home language.
+Sefela’s Masters studies focused on researching early language acquisition, especially within the contexts of Setswana-speaking children, her home language.
 Her interests are in infant and toddler language, the role of the social environment in language development, and early intervention.
 She has worked on adapting a language assessment tool (the CDI) into Setswana, and also consults on Sesotho and isiXhosa research.
-Sefela will continue her research with a PhD at Northwestern University in USA, where she will look at caregiver and child interactions and language intervention methods.
+Sefela is continuing her research with a PhD looking at caregiver and child interactions and language intervention methods.

 Xitsonga